Five States Still Owing N2bn NECO Registration Fees Since 2012, Says Registrar

 He commended council’s officials, school principals and states for the smooth conduct of the examination.

-In terms of security, Wushishi said the council made adequate arrangement for the security of the materials for the conduct of the examination.
-He added that the council made arrangement with security agencies across the country to continue to monitor the movement of the board members and staff and materials.
+In terms of security, Wushishi said the council made adequate arrangements for the security of the materials for the conduct of the examination.
+He added that the council made arrangements with security agencies across the country to continue to monitor the movement of the board members and staff and materials.

 “We also have centres where we employed security agents to guard our custodian points.
 As far as the movement around is concerned, we have not encountered any security challenge and we have not received any report from any part of the country,” he said.